What You Need to Know About Marketing Automation | SMB Compass

 Benefits of Marketing Automation for SMB’s

-Before we dive deeper into marketing automation tools, let’s take a look at the various benefits this process can offer small to medium-sized enterprises.
+Before we dive deeper into marketing automation tools for small businesses, let’s take a look at the various benefits this process can offer small to medium-sized enterprises.
 We’ve compiled the ten that we believe are the most noteworthy, here:

 1. Saves Time for Managers and Staff